eadium/rasseki.game/README.md

 #### Way 2
 Download the latest release and place the binary to the `rasseki.game` folder.

+Pre-compiled binary may not suite to your OS.

 ```bash
 git clone https://github.com/eadium/rasseki.game
 cd rasseki.game